best ways to season a cast iron skillet

 Seasoning Helps Prevent Rusting

 Seasoning also stops rust on a cast iron pan.
 The layer of polymerized oil keeps water from touching the iron itself.
-This is key to keeping your pan in great shape.
+This is important to keeping your pan in great shape.

 The table shows electric skillets that have long-lasting ceramic coatings.
 These coatings make them as good as seasoned cast iron in terms of non-stick.